bkumar0801/go-concurrecy/README.md

-References : Rob Pike, Dave Cheney, William Kennedy
+References : Talks and blog from [Rob Pike, Dave Cheney, William Kennedy]
 # Processes, threads and goroutines

 Go has goroutines which are the foundation for its concurrency story.
 Let's step back for a moment and explore the history that leads us to goroutines.